 For program requirements, refer to the current Graduate Student Guidebook on the Department of Anthropology website.

 Applicants for admission to the graduate program in anthropology are considered regardless of their previous field of training.
-Students without previous training in anthropology are expected to perform additional work as necessary to achieve competence expected for their degree objective.
+Students without previous training in anthropology are expected to perform additional work as necessary to achieve the competence expected for their degree objective.

 Students with an MA in anthropology from another institution may proceed directly into a PhD program organized around their special research interests.
 If they lack any of the requirements of the graduate program at the University of Iowa, they are informed of those requirements when admitted.
 Acceptance of credit hours from other institutions will follow UI regulations.